 Shortcut Mini-Toolbar

 Select newly added shortcuts with the mouse to show the shortcut mini-toolbar.
-Use the toolbar buttons to quickly apply style settings or manipulate selected shortcuts: Start all selected shortcuts, Zoom-In, Zoom-Out, manually set the size, toggle bold font, sort ascending (A to Z), sort descending (Z to A), select color and remove selected shortcuts:
+Use the toolbar buttons to quickly apply style settings or manipulate selected shortcuts: Start all selected shortcuts, zoom-in, zoom-out, increase and decrease spacing, manually set the size, toggle bold font, sort ascending (A to Z), sort descending (Z to A), select color and remove selected shortcuts:

 More on shortcuts: